Bill C-59 Advances Cleantech Tax Credit for Renewable Energy Boost

 On Thursday, a cabinet sub-committee chaired by Labour Minister Seamus O’Regan announced a plan to accelerate the approval process for major projects, aiming to get them underway within five years.

 “We are in a race to develop significant projects and secure our energy future,” O’Regan commented.
-“Our priorities include constructing more mines, dams, nuclear facilities, as well as solar and wind farms.”
+“Our priorities include constructing more mines, dams, nuclear facilities, and solar and wind farms.”

 Fernando Melo, Federal Director at CanREA, pointed out that the ITC could be extremely valuable to the renewable energy and energy storage industries, with a design that makes Canada competitive with the U.S. and other regions.
 He emphasized the need for Ottawa to advance efforts to involve Indigenous communities and businesses in the clean electricity sector.

 With Bill C-59 now in place, Canadian firms could begin claiming the tax credit as soon as this summer.
-CanREA is collaborating with the Canada Revenue Agency and Natural Resources Canada to finalize the guidelines for companies to utilize the credit for their renewable energy and energy storage projects.
+CanREA is collaborating with the Canada Revenue Agency and Natural Resources Canada to finalize the guidelines for companies using the credit for their renewable energy and energy storage projects.

 In anticipation of this legislation, CanREA members have already begun incorporating the cleantech ITC into their bids for power projects nationwide.
-Melo believes the impact of the ITC will be felt quickly.
+Melo believes the ITC’s impact will be felt quickly.

 As a federal election looms, the climate and energy community is considering what might happen if the government changes direction.
 Melo emphasized that these tax credits benefit businesses and Canada, improving electricity affordability for everyone in the country.